Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ## 4. Author's Notes

+Under my current system, all Author's Notes are written in featherlite and placed into the context at Priority `-800` and Insertion `-4`.

 ### 4.1 Authors

 Following significant testing, `Author` appears to be an extremely powerful tool to influence writing style and story cohesion.
 This may be due to the finetuning, in which works were tagged in a system that looks like `[ Author: name; Tags: tag1, tag2; Genre: genre ]`.
 I have tested the following authors and noted success with them: